 Regenerative agriculture, however, is the big-ticket item to lessening our impact on the planet.
 The film tunes in on how it can be applied anywhere in the world and help reverse the effects of desertification through crop diversity, livestock grazing, and biosequestration, which is the process of capturing and storing carbon in plants, microbes, and other organisms.

-All in all, I highly recommend this film to anyone who is interested in taking simple, easy steps every day to help lessen their impact on the planet.
+All in all, I really recommend this film to anyone who is interested in taking simple, easy steps every day to help lessen their impact on the planet.
 It’s on Netflix!

 The Devil We Know is a 2018 investigative documentary by Stephanie Soechtig about the dangers of Teflon, and the secrets that were covered up for decades by the DuPont Corporation.
 The film focuses on the impact of the chemicals found in Teflon, and other DuPont products, including birth defects and other issues that have increasingly surfaced among factory workers and nearby residents ☣️